This is an

-If your DAW does not allow to enter easily these gain factors, as in Plogue Bidule, you can always use X-volver with a proper 9x8 FIR filter matrix, as shown here:
+If your DAW does not allow to enter easily the 8 gain factors and to reorder the channels, you can always use X-volver with a proper 16x8 FIR filter matrix, as shown here:

 In theory it is impossible to go back from 8-channels TBE to 9-channels 2nd-order Ambisonics, as one channel is missing.

-However, the loss of information only affects the vertical information, as channels Z and R were summed.
+However, the loss of information only affects the vertical information.

 This means that from the TBE signal it is possible to recover a perfect 2nd-order horizontal-only Ambisonics stream (5 channels), which is perfect for driving a "surround" horizontal-only loudspeaker rig, such as a "standard" 5.1 system, or, better, a perfect centered octagon rig (8 channels, with loudspeaker #1 in front of the listener):